 Music will be delivered through curriculum lessons, assemblies, class projects (e.g. end of year show, Cathedral Outreach, djembe workshops) and extra-curricular activities.
 This multi-faceted approach will enable all children to discover and develop their musical interests and skills whilst gaining the basic knowledge required to engage successfully in musical activities.

 We are constantly seeking to teach our children about how to stay safe Online.
 As so much of 21st Century life is spent on the Internet, our children need to learn the skills to protect themselves when web browsing, using social media or playing games.
-During Computing lessons, circle times and during our annual Internet Safety Day, we use a programme called, ‘Be Internet Legends’ which has been designed by Google.
+During Computing lessons, circle times and during our annual Internet Safety Day, we two programmes called, ‘Be Internet Legends’ which has been designed by Google and another called eAware.

-To find out more, please visit the following the 'Be Internet Legends' website by clicking here.
+To find out more about 'Be Internet Legends' click here.

 Recent Curriculum Activities: